 - Bruises in elderly people frequently occur because their skin has become thinner with age.
 The tissues that support the underlying blood vessels have become more fragile.

-- Bruising occurs more commonly with vitamin C deficiency (ascorbic acid
+- Bruising occurs more commonly with vitamin C deficiency (ascorbic acid deficiency or scurvy).

 - Bruising can be a sign of physical abuse of the child (child abuse).